 - 10-pound dog – 2 cookies per day

 - 20-pound dog – 4 cookies per day

 - 40-pound dog – 6 cookies per day

 - 60-pound dog – 8 cookies per day

 - 80-pound dog – 10 cookies per day

 If you have a large dog, you have probably noticed that he needs to eat quite a few of these treats every day.
 There are about 13 calories in each of these treats.
-They treats will add extra calories to Fido's diet, so you should give him an extra walk or some added play time each day to balance that out.
+The treats will add extra calories to Fido's diet, so you should give him an extra walk or some added playtime each day to balance that out.

 You can store leftover treats in an airtight container for about 7-10 days.
 You can also freeze them in an airtight container for about 2 months.
 Remember that these homemade dog treats for bad breath do not have any preservatives, so they will begin to mold much faster than store-bought treats.